XINEXPORT/Mozzi-sampler/README.md

 - Photoresistor sensor
 - Piezo

-# #Arduino Libraries Used
+# #Arduino Examples Used
-Arduino Examples
 - Basics -> Blink,
   - to test connectivity
 - Digital -> DigitalInputPullup
   - to test the button
-- Serial -> SerialCallResponse
+- Arduino Serial -> SerialCallResponse
-  - to test the serial communication of the potentiometer Mozzi
+  - to test the serial communication of the potentiometer
-- Sensors -> Know_LightLevel_FMSynth
+- Mozzi -> Sensors -> Know_LightLevel_FMSynth
+  - FM Synth with a potentiometer and a photoresistor oscillator